katlox/insaniCT/README.md

 - No game over (free guppy if all fish are dead, doesn't work on final boss)

 ## Compatibility
 This should work with most, if not all v1.1 variants.
-I've tested 3 so far and haven't had any issues.
-If you are trying to use this and you can't activate anything, then your version will not work with this as is.
-This will not work with the trials as is either.
+I've tested 5 so far and haven't had any issues.
+If you are trying to use this and you can't activate anything, then your version may not work or you attached to the DRM launcher that might have the same name `Insaniquarium.exe`.
+If you're using a trial or have certain DRM's, the process name could be `popcapgame1.exe`.
+Use `popcapgame1.CT` and go to File -> open processes -> processes tab to find it.
 ```
-Game Process   : Insaniquarium.exe
+Game Process   : Insaniquarium.exe, popcapgame1.exe
 Game Version   : v1.1
-Executable Size: 2,176,320 bytes
+Executable Size: 2,176,320 bytes, 2,334,720 bytes
 CE Version     : 7.5
 ```